How amethyst can heal

 In its transitional capacity, amethyst helps to come out of the traumas of past tragedies and brings peace of mind in case of a death of someone near.

-One of the commonest use of amethyst as elixirs for treating the bone related diseases and joint pains.
-Amethyst elixir is also used to fight toothache and digestive troubles, heart disorders and hearing disparities.
+One of the commonest use of amethyst as elixirs for treating the bone-related diseases and joint pains.
+Amethyst elixir is also used to fight a toothache and digestive troubles, heart disorders and hearing disparities.

-Amethyst also heals problems related to central nervous system.
-That is why it is the most popular crystal to fight insomnia, nightmares and other sleeping disorders.
+Amethyst also heals problems related to the central nervous system.
+That is why it is the most popular crystal to fight insomnia, nightmares, and other sleeping disorders.
 It also reduces stress and helps to overcome fear.
-Headache can also be relieved through the amethyst.
+A headache can also be relieved through the amethyst.

 The mythological background